suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 I depart from the perfect information assumptions and develop a quantitative spatial model of parental decisions in which I incorporate the novel mechanism: social learning about the returns to parental inputs.
-In the model, segregation generates information frictions that systematically distort parents' subjective beliefs and behaviors.
+In the model, segregation generates information frictions that systematically distort parents' subjective beliefs and behavior.

 Using several United States representative datasets, I calibrate the model to the average commuting zone in the country.
-The calibrated model matches targeted and non-targeted parental behaviors and generates an endogenous distribution of subjective beliefs.
+The calibrated model matches targeted and non-targeted parental behavior and generates an endogenous distribution of subjective beliefs.

 <div>